Welcome to Our Website

 Follow us on Facebook for the latest SCGS events.

-The Story County Genealogical Society is a 501(c)3 non-profit and donations are deductible to the extent of the law.
+The Story County Genealogical Society is a 501(c)(3) non-profit organization and donations are tax deductible to the extent of the law.

 The Story County Genealogical Society, a charter member of the Iowa Genealogical Society